Chicken Pad Thai Meal Prep

 For the meal prep, you may wish to add the crushed peanuts, cilantro and lime on the day for maximum flavor.
 However, you can definitely do it ahead of time for simplicity.

 You can reheat pad thai meal prep in the microwave for 3-5 minutes depending on the power and container size.
 You can also freeze pad thai successfully as long as you don’t include the fresh cilantro and lime.

-Watch How to Make Pad Thai Meal Prep
+Watch Video: Pad Thai Meal Prep

 Chicken Pad Thai Meal Prep (with Video)